zenkitties/redwavecommunications/wp-content/plugins/ninja-forms/readme.txt

 If you have any feature requests, please feel free to visit [ninjaforms.com](http://ninjaforms.com) and let us know about it.

 == Changelog ==

+= 2.9.6 (6 March 2015) =

+*Bugs:*

+* Fixed a bug that could prevent field settings dropdowns from being clicked on in FireFox.
+* Fixed a bug that could prevent the preview page from showing properly.

+= 2.9.5 (4 March 2015) =

+*Bugs:*

+* Deleting Ninja Forms from the plugins page should now work in all instances.

 = 2.9.4 (4 March 2015) =